stfc/PSyclone/doc/developers.rst

 and this could probably be removed at the expense of returning appropriate names for the dag, colourmap, declaration etc.

-.. note:: There is currently a problem with halo-exchanges for field vectors when an existing set of halo exchanges associated with a vector need to be removed due to redundant computation being applied.
-At the moment not all of them are removed.
-This is also the case for asynchronous halo exchanges.
-See issue #219.

 .. note:: The dependence analysis for halo exchanges for field vectors is currently over zealous.
 It does not allow halo exchanges for independent vector components to be moved past one another.
 For